Alexabeth20/Alexabeth20.github.io/_posts/2025-05-13-ci-cd-pipeline-using-aws-lambda-python.md

 ## Context

 In the world of cloud applications, development speed and reliability are critical.
 Manual deployments not only slow down progress but also increase the risk of human error.
 For this portfolio project, I documented a Continuous Integration and Continuous Deployment (CI/CD) pipeline for a Python-based AWS Lambda function.
 The pipeline uses GitHub Actions to automate the process of testing and deploying serverless backend code for an affordable housing compliance chatbot.
-This solution reflects a common real-world use case where technical teams want to rapidly ship updates to cloud-native apps without compromising quality or security.
+This project mirrors a real-world use case where technical teams want to rapidly ship updates to cloud-native apps without compromising quality or security.

 ## Solution